aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

   handler: 'index.handler',
 });
 ```
-The Docker image defaults to the [lambci/lambda](https://hub.docker.com/r/lambci/lambda/) build
+Runtimes expose a `bundlingDockerImage` property that points to the [lambci/lambda](https://hub.docker.com/r/lambci/lambda/) build image.
-image for the function's runtime.

 Use `lambda.DockerImage.fromRegistry(image)` to use an existing image or
 `lambda.DockerImage.fromAsset(path)` to build a specific image: